Distributive-Network/PythonMonkey/README.md

 We feature JavaScript Array and Object methods on Python List and Dictionaries using the cPython C API, and the inverse using the Mozilla Firefox Spidermonkey JavaScript C++ API.

-This product is in an intermmdiate stage, approximately 90% to MVP as of January 2024.
+This product is in an intermediate stage, approximately 90% to MVP as of January 2024.
 It is under active development by [Distributive](https://distributive.network/).
 External contributions and feedback are welcome and encouraged.

 ### tl;dr